kangax/html-minifier/README.md

 ### Working with invalid markup

 HTMLMinifier **can't work with invalid or partial chunks of markup**.
-This is because it parses markup into a tree structure, then modifies it (removing anything that was specified for removal, ignoring anything that was specified to be ingored, etc.), then it creates a markup out of that tree and returns it.
+This is because it parses markup into a tree structure, then modifies it (removing anything that was specified for removal, ignoring anything that was specified to be ignored, etc.), then it creates a markup out of that tree and returns it.

 Input markup (e.g. `<p id="">foo`)

 ↓

-Internal representation of markup in a form of tree (e.g. `{tag: "p", attr: "id", children: ["foo"] }`)
+Internal representation of markup in a form of tree (e.g. `{ tag: "p", attr: "id", children: ["foo"] }`)

 ↓

-Transformation of internal representation (e.g. removal of "id" attribute)
+Transformation of internal representation (e.g. removal of `id` attribute)

 ↓